leudz/shipyard/guide/master/src/welcome.md

 # Welcome to Shipyard!

-[Shipyard](https://github.com/leudz/shipyard) is an Entity Component System focused on usability and speed.
-ECS is a great way to organize logic and data.
+[Shipyard](https://github.com/leudz/shipyard) is an Entity Component System focused on usability and flexibility.

-There are two main benefits to using an ECS:
+ECS is a great way to organize logic and data:

 1. Elegant approach for humans
     - Composition over inheritance